Precise Naturals Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 And lastly, this recipe includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

-Precise Naturals Grain Free Dog Food
+Precise Naturals Grain Free Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.